What is Copelandia cyanescens?

 The historical mind-altering effects of psilocybin are described as a voyage to the spirit world.
 These hallucinogenic effects are similar to those of LSD; however, psilocybin is two hundred times less potent and also has a shorter duration time (Schwartz 1988).
 Common physiological reactions include muscular relaxation, coldness of the limbs and abdomen, and dilation of the pupils.
 A somewhat stronger dose includes vision and mental hallucinations, powerful distortion of space, increased ability to visualize creatively, spontaneous detailed images, feelings of time distortion.
 These effects of psilocybin are often more pronounced in users who have used mushrooms before.
 So, the use of the mushroom causes a feeling of disconnection from reality and an altered state of consciousness (Cumno 1994).

-Copelandia mushrooms are stronger than cubensis mushrooms and are said to give a more visual trip with lucid and 'tropical' colors.
+Copelandia mushrooms are stronger than cubensis mushrooms and are said to give a more visual trip with lucid and 'tropical' colours.

 Psilocybin is the active substance that has been and will be (more often in the future) used for medicinal and therapeutic purposes.
-But, for this purpose this mushroom will not be the best choice.
-Because its levels of psilocine are pretty high, other mushrooms are more suitable and give less side-effects.
+But, for this purpose, this mushroom will not be the best choice.
+Because its levels of psilocin are pretty high, other mushrooms are more suitable and give fewer side-effects.

 Copelandia cyanescens, one of eight binomials published in the genus Copelandia, has also been classified as Panaeolus (subgenus Copelandia) cyanescens (see Allen et al., 1992 and Weeks et al. 1979).
 According to Guzmán, (pers. comm., 1988), P. cyanescens and C. cyanescens are the same species following two different taxonomic positions.

-Panaeolus cyanescens and Psilocybe cyanescens are not the same mushroom.
+Panaeolus cyanescens and Psilocybe cyanescens are not the same mushrooms.
 The confusion comes when both species, Panaeolus cyanescens(the subtropical species) and Psilocybe cyanescens(the wood lover) are abbreviated P. cyanescens.